 Participating newsrooms receive in-person training and grants to build the capacity of their digital video teams.
 They also receive one-on-one mentorship by video experts throughout the program.

 The United States Video Accelerator is a digital storytelling program that will take place in 2020.
 It will consist of three in-person sessions, professional coaching and project-based grants for up to 20 participating newsrooms.

 The Reader Revenue Accelerator, currently taking place in Germany, Brazil and France, is supporting local news outlets to help them make their businesses more sustainable.
 ICFJ and the Facebook Journalism Project are focusing on working with news organizations in regions of the country where there are a shortage of local news outlets, known as “news deserts.”

 The program offers participating newsrooms the chance to meet in three in-person sessions and participate in webinars with experts from international news organizations.
 Mentors help the newsrooms manage the grants they receive through ICFJ, as they create their own projects specifically designed to address current issues their newsrooms are facing in attracting reader revenue.

-Check out one of IJNet's latest articles here about the reader revenue accelerator!
+Check out IJNet's latest article about the Reader Revenue Accelerator!

 Scaled Video Training in Asia